-Professor Chris Ogden (1995) - the Dawning of the Asian Century
+The Dawning of the Asian Century

-Professor Chris Ogden (OE), a leading scholar and expert specialising in China, India and Asia's rise to worldwide importance, and the study of great power politics, gives a talk on the Dawning of the Asian Century.
+Professor Chris Ogden (1995), a leading scholar and expert specialising in China, India and Asia's rise to worldwide importance, and the study of great power politics, gives a talk on the Dawning of the Asian Century.

-Professor Scot Lucas - 'Fake News' & US Politics
+'Fake News' and US Politics

 Professor Scott Lucas, a leading scholar and expert in the fields of American Studies, Politician Science and the New Media talks about Fake News and US Politics.

-Professor H Kent Baker - Behavioural Biases of Investors
+Behavioural Biases of Investors

 Professor H Kent Baker, a leading scholar and expert in the fields of behavioural finance and risk management, discusses Behavioural Biases of Investors.

 Dr Heather Martin, author of Lee Child's (1973) biography The Reacher Guy, gave an insightful talk into Lee's life experiences including how his time at King Edward's, and in Birmingham, shaped his books.

 To mark Holocaust Memorial Day, the KES community had the opportunity to hear the testimony of Holocaust survivor, Joanna Millan BEM.
 Joanna told her extraordinary story of survival, being orphaned in Theresienstadt, growing up in England with a new identity given to her by her adoptive parents and her subsequent journey to piece together her own identity and her family's history.